HORSE PENS 40

 PLEASE LEAVE YOUR DOG AT HOME !!!

-The Schultz Family and the Staff of Horse Pens 40 wishes to thank you in advance for your consideration and cooperation.
 We love all animals, and we can only attempt to make good decisions for the benefit of those creatures under our care.
-Respectful comments are always welcome.
-All comments, both positive and negative, will be read and considered, but will not necessarily recieve a reply.
+Respectful

 Take care, and if you have any more questions, please do not hesitate to ask.
-Thanks again, and we hope to see you soon up on the mountain.
+Thanks again,

-and the Staff of
+The Schultz Family and the Staff of Horse Pens 40

 horsepens40@aol.com